Bangkok Travel Guide

 Food Type: Seafood

-This restaurant may not have the best, or indeed any, atmosphere for that matter, but the food is simply delicious and well worth it for those who are willing to make the sacrifice.
+This restaurant may not have the most charming atmosphere, but the food is simply delicious and well worth it for those who are willing to make the sacrifice.
 A popular eatery, Somboon Seafood is regularly packed with friendly staff and with such a vast menu, guests will find themselves coming back time and again.
 The restaurant also features a large aquarium full of live seafood such as prawn, fish, lobster and crab.
 The house specialty, chilli crab curry, comes highly recommended.
 Open daily from 4pm to 11pm.
-Credit cards not accepted.
+Credit cards not accepted.<br /><br />

 Food Type: Thai